benrr101/node-taglib-sharp/docs/classes/_src_tag_.tag.md

 Gets the title for the media described by the current instance.

-**`description`** The title is most commonly the name of the song, episode or a movie title.
+**`remarks`** The title is most commonly the name of the song, episode or a movie title.
 For example
     "Time Won't Me Go" (a song by The Bravery), "Three Stories" (an episode of House MD), or "Fear and Loathing In Las Vegas" (a movie).